From a Research Engineer at Air France to becoming the CEO of COMSATS Internet Services (CIS), Muhammad Amir Malik has had an illustrious career.

 CIS has been around for almost 20 years as a data hosting and internet service provider.
 To compete globally, we are following enhanced corporate governance standards and applicable best practices.

-As an example, in Islamabad, we have installed one primary generator which is supported by two backup generators just to ensure that our clients do not face a downtime in any situation.
+As an example, in Islamabad, we have installed one primary generator which is supported by two backup generators just to ensure that our clients do not face downtime in any situation.

 CIS is always striving to optimize its performance through good management which has been the main reason for us gaining consumer confidence.